-As you will see from the weekly topics list below, the course is divided into roughly two halves.
-The first half, in the fall term, looks at the institutions of the Canadian federal
+As you will see from the list of topics below, the course is divided into roughly two halves.
+The first half, in the fall term, looks at the institutions of the Canadian federal state and public administration in Canada, as well as the influences that set the context within which the Canadian state operates and within which public administration occurs.
+The second half, in the winter term, puts what we study in the fall term to use through the study of Canadian public policy.